chuvakpavel/Intercome.Xamarin.Android/README.md

     public override void OnCreate()
         {
             base.OnCreate();
-            IntercomService.Initialize(this, "your api key", "your app id");
+            Intercom.Initialize(this, "your api key", "your app id");
    }
 }
 ```